Personal Finance

 Traditional 401(k)

 With a traditional 401(k), arguably the most common employer-sponsored option, employees make pretax contributions to their retirement savings.
-This results in lower taxable income for a given year.
+As noted above, this results in lower taxable income for a given year.
 Money withdrawn from a traditional 401(k) is taxable incomeโ€”whether you take that out at retirement or sooner.
 (There are, however, special dispensations for qualified charitable distributions.)
 Required minimum distributions (RMDs) apply, so youโ€™ll need to begin drawing down on your account at age 73.
 More on this below.

 Roth 401(k)